 \subsection{Instrument and mass model}

-The description of the SMILE-2+ instrument, including the detector performance, is detailed in Ref~\cite{2022Takada}.
-Briefly, the ETCC detector of SMILE-2+ comprises a time projection chamber (TPC) functioning as a Compton-scattering target and pixel scintillator arrays (PSAs) acting as gamma-ray absorbers.
+The SMILE-2+ instrument, including the detector performance, is described in Ref.~\cite{2022Takada}.
+Briefly, the ETCC detector onboard SMILE-2+ includes a time projection chamber (TPC) functioning as a Compton-scattering target and pixel scintillator arrays (PSAs) acting as gamma-ray absorbers.
 The TPC is filled with an argon-based gas (95\%Ar~$+$~3\%CF$_{4}$~$+$~2\%iso-C$_{4}$H$_{10}$).
 A micropattern gas detector, $\mu$-PIC~\cite{uPIC} with 768~$\times$~768 strips, is mounted on top of the TPC.
 The detection volume of the TPC is 30~$\times$~30~$\times$~30~cm$^{3}$.
 The TPC is surrounded by 108 PSAs.
 Each PSA is made of Gd$_{2}$SiO$_{5}$:Ce (GSO) scintillators of 8~$\times$~8 pixels with a pixel size of 6~$\times$~6 mm$^{2}$.
-The thicknesses of bottom and side PSAs are 26~mm and 13~mm, respectively.
+The thicknesses of the bottom and side PSAs are 26~mm and 13~mm, respectively.

-We developed a detailed mass model corresponding to the SMILE-2+ instrument to obtain a reliable detector response from the Monte Carlo simulation.
-Figure~\ref{fig:mass_model} shows the schematic of the constructed SMILE-2+ mass model.
-An aluminum outer vessel is located on an aluminum gondola.
-To remove the charged cosmic ray, a 5~mm--thick plastic scintillator composed the veto system and was placed on top of the TPC.
-The inside vessel, composed of stainless steel and aluminum, covered the gas TPC and GSO scintillators.
+We developed a detailed mass model corresponding to the SMILE-2+ instrument to obtain a reliable detector response in the Monte Carlo simulations.
+Fig.~\ref{fig:mass_model} shows a schematic of the constructed SMILE-2+ mass model.
+An aluminum outer vessel was located on an aluminum gondola.
+To remove charged cosmic rays, a veto system consisting of a 5~mm--thick plastic scintillator was used and placed on top of the TPC.
+The interior vessel, which was composed of stainless steel and aluminum, was used to cover the gas TPC and GSO scintillators.
 The GSO scintillators were supported by aluminum and Teflon frames.
 Two lithium batteries were installed under the inner vessel.
-A ballast of iron sand was placed at the bottom of the gondola (this is not described in Fig.~\ref{fig:mass_model}) to maintain the floating altitude.
-Table~\ref{tab:mass_model} summarizes the primary instrumental materials and masses.
-The total mass of the constructed model was 729.2~kg, which varies by 9.1\% from the measured mass.
+A ballast of iron sand was placed at the bottom of the gondola (not included in Fig.~\ref{fig:mass_model}) to maintain the floating altitude.
+Table~\ref{tab:mass_model} summarizes the primary materials and masses in the instrument.
+The total mass of the constructed model was 729.2~kg, which differed from the measured mass by 9.1\%.